survivejs/webpack-book/manuscript/output/03_server_side_rendering.md

 * How to deal with anything else than JavaScript?
 If the server side is processed through webpack, this is less of an issue as you can patch it at webpack.
 * How to run the server through something else than Node?
 One option would be to wrap the Node instance in a service you then run through your host environment.
 Ideally, the results would be cached, and you can find more specific solutions for this particular per platform.

-Questions like these are the reason why solutions such as [isomorphic-webpack](https://www.npmjs.com/package/isomorphic-webpack) or [Next.js](https://github.com/zeit/next.js) exist.
+Questions like these are the reason why solutions such as Next.js or razzle exist.
 They have been designed to solve SSR-specific problems like these.

 T> Routing is a big problem of its own solved by frameworks like Next.js.
 Patrick Hund [discusses how to solve it with React and React Router 4](https://ebaytech.berlin/universal-web-apps-with-react-router-4-15002bb30ccb).